 Did you know you can make homemade ice cream in a bag in less than 10 minutes with just milk, salt and ice?
 You don’t even need a freezer!!
-Our ice cream recipe is easy kids to follow and fun science activity at the same time.
+Our ice cream recipe is easy for kids to follow and a fun science activity at the same time.

 This awesome kitchen science experiment for kids involves lots of interesting chemistry, is inexpensive and very simple!

 What is ice cream?